Nursing (MANE): Traditional (RN) Track or LPN to RN Track

 - Official transcripts will be used to calculate GPA.

 - The highest grade earned will be used for the GPA calculation.

-- Each course of the MANE curriculum plan must have been achieved with a letter grade of C or better.
+- Each course of the curriculum plan must have been achieved with a letter grade of C or better.

-- Full acceptance to the MANE collaborating college and university is dependent on successful completion of the second semester of the MANE curriculum plan, maintaining a minimum grade point average (GPA) of 2.75, including criteria in numbers 2 and 3 above.
+- Full acceptance to the ARCC Nursing Program is dependent on successful completion of the second semester of the program curriculum plan, maintaining a minimum grade point average (GPA) of 2.75, including criteria in numbers 2 and 3 above.

 - Advanced standing applicants, Licensed Practical Nurses (LPN) must maintain unencumbered licensure from any state in the United States during their entire time in the nursing program.
 Applying for advanced standing is only available for Fall Semester start at the Coon Rapids campus.